Exalted (role-playing game): Lunar Exalted (Chosen of Luna)

-Sidereal Exalted (Chosen of the Five Maidens, Viziers)
+Sidereal Exalted (Chosen of the Five Maidens)

 These Celestial Exalted are few, yet are described as major players in the fate of Creation.
 Sidereals are peerless martial artists and excel at foreseeing and manipulating fate.
 They are often presented as secret agents of the Bureau of Fate of the Celestial City of Yu-Shan, the home of the gods, directing events in the mortal world from behind the scenes.

 They were the viziers, prophets and cunning advisers of the First Age.
 Toward the end of the First Age, a prophecy came to them that warned that without action, Creation would fall to darkness.
 Seeking to save the world, the Sidereals looked into the future and saw two options: attempt to reform of their maddening kings, or destroy the Solar Exalted and raise up the Dragon-Blooded in their place.
 The Sidereals, possibly under the effects of the Great Curse laid upon them by the Neverborn, elected the path that offered a guaranteed future for Creation.
 As such, they orchestrated the end of the First Age, known as the Great Usurpation.

 Sidereals slip from the minds of those who meet them, mortal and Exalt alike, which can be beneficial to Sidereal characters or harmful, depending on their intended goals as player characters and non-player characters.
 Some unpredicted events prior to the "present" setting of Exalted, such as the Great Contagion, have jarred their faith in their precognitive abilities.
 Meanwhile, the loss of the Scarlet Empress, their secret ally at the top of the Scarlet Dynasty, has greatly weakened their influence.

 In the present, a growing rift between the Bronze Faction (which supports the Dragon-Blooded hegemony) and the Gold Faction (which backs the newly returned Solars) renders the Sidereal Exalted uncertain of their future.

+Some aspects of Sidereal Exalted have changed in the third edition.
+There is no longer a mention of a Great Prophecy, and instead the Sidereals who conspired to perform the Solar Purge did so under presumption it was the best option based on what information they had.
+In addition, the relationship between the Factions has been reframed, with the Bronze Faction being more about status quo (which the Realm and Dragon-Blooded were critical to preserving) and whose leadership are those who supported the original Solar Purge.
+Meanwhile, the Gold Faction is more about reformation of the world (which Solar support is a notably powerful clique within that Faction), rather than support of Solar Exalted in themselves.